mrbusche/backseatfan.com/_posts/2009-12-10-jamarcus-russell-wont-consider-paycut-give-gradkowski-credit.md

   </p>

   <p>
-    &#8220;A totally different JaMarcus.
+    "A totally different JaMarcus.
 People going to have their opinion, and I really don't pay too much attention to that.
-I worry about JaMarcus and JaMarcus only.&#8221;
+I worry about JaMarcus and JaMarcus only."
   </p>

   <p>